docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 With the displayed view:

-* you filter the parts list by products and / or deliverables
+* you filter the parts list by products and / or deliverables,
-* you select which field you want to display (for example part number, part name, attributes...)
+* you select which field you want to display (for example part number, part name, attributes...),
-* you include or exclude parts with where clauses (at least one must be defined)
+* you include or exclude parts with where clauses (at least one must be defined),
-* you order and group the parts in the result list
+* you order and group the parts in the result list.

 {% image /assets/images/documentation/2.0/en/image80.png "Query builder"%}